 CMP247 aims to allow all meters which migrate into Measurement Classes E-G to be treated as NHH up until the full charging year after the Implementation date of P272.
 Those meters which migrated before April 2015 will still have the option to be treated as HH if Suppliers so wish.

-Published on: 9th September 2015 Comments by: 16th September 2015
+Published on: 10th August 2015 Length of Consultation: 20 Working days Responses by: 8th September 2015

 National Grid's opinion:

 CMP247 better facilitates Applicable CUSC Objectives (a) and (b) and therefore should be implemented.